TrecApps/TcAnagame/README.md

 1. Pick a Directory and run `git clone https://github.com/TrecApps/TcAnagame.git` to clone the project
 2. [Once The project has a *Resources* folder, Build the Project and copy this folder into the Resulting *debug* or *release* folder (if your building for x64, those folders might be behind a *x64* folder)].

+Also, the *TcGraph* relies on a 3rd Party project to help load images to be used with OpenGL.
+To ensure that the project builds:

+In the same Directory you cloned `TcAnagame` in, run `https://github.com/nothings/stb.git`

+In Visual Studio (for Windows), the Project is already configured to look for the files there (it uses a relative file path, so you don't have to do anything)

 ### Windows

 The Project is activaly being developed in Visual Studio 2022 Community Edition, on Windows 10 Home Edition, x64-bit mode.
 The Solution/Project Files hav been written to reference Files from a Relative Directory.